Archishman-Naskar/BackEnd-Project/Readme.md

 Similar of that created ApiResponse.js

-User and video model with hooks and JWT
+#User and video model with hooks and JWT
+installed bcrypt,jsonwebtoken,mongoose-aggregate-paginate-v2 and seted up user vedio model added a middleware to userSchema using userSchema.pre() an inbuilt function we get

+then added isPasswordCorrect,generateAccessToken,generateRefreshToken methodes to userSchema using userSchema.methods

+videoSchema.plugin(mongooseAggregatePaginate) ->this thing is for pipeline thing i still don't know about it.